"We ship across India and worldwide! 🌍 📦"

 Borage

 Borage is an herb that produces small, blue star-shaped flowers.
-Used in both traditional medicine and culinary practices, it makes for a beautiful garnish for salads or cocktails and can also be cooked into soups and sauces.
+People use it in both traditional medicine and culinary practices.
+It makes a beautiful garnish for salads or cocktails, and you can also cook it into soups and sauces.

 Purslane